-- (1) The number of unexercised options as at December 31, 2022. - (2) The securities underlying the options granted are Common Shares.
+- (1) The number of unexercised options as at December 31, 2023. - (2) The securities underlying the options granted are Common Shares.
 The options granted vest at the rate of 20 percent per year, on a cumulative basis.
-For more information, see the section entitled "Stock Option Plan". - (3) All option values have been determined based on the closing price for Common Shares of \$3.41 on December 31, 2022.
-"In-the-money" means that the exercise price for the option was less than \$3.41 on December 31, 2022. - (4) PSU values are based on the closing price for Common Shares of \$3.41 on December 31, 2022, and assume a payout multiplier of 1.0x.
-PSUs granted in 2020 matured on December 31, 2022, PSUs granted in 2021 mature on December 31, 2023 and PSUs granted in 2022 mature on December 31, 2024.
+For more information, see the section entitled "Stock Option Plan". - (3) All option values have been determined based on the closing price for Common Shares of \$2.17 on December 31, 2023.
+"In-the-money" means that the exercise price for the option was less than \$2.17 on December 31, 2023. - (4) PSU values are based on the closing price for Common Shares of \$2.17 on December 31, 2023, and assume a payout multiplier of 1.0x.
+PSUs granted in 2021 matured on December 31, 2023, PSUs granted in 2022 mature on December 31, 2024 and PSUs granted in 2023 mature on December 31, 2025.
 The value of all PSU awards assumes a payout multiplier of 1.0x.

-Payout in 2023 of Matured 2020 PSU Awards
+Payout in 2024 of Matured 2021 PSU Awards

-The 2020 award of PSUs matured on December 31, 2022 and were paid out on or before March 15, 2023.
+The 2021 award of PSUs matured on December 31, 2023 and were paid out on or before March 15, 2024.
 The table below shows the difference between the grant value and the payout value for each NEO, illustrating the at-risk nature of these awards.
-The NEOs received a final PSU payout that was 154 percent of the original grant value of the award.
+The NEOs received a final PSU payout that was 179 percent of the original grant value of the award.

 Since 2016, the Compensation Committee has used its authority to set a fixed cap on the aggregate payout under the PSU Plan, including payments to NEOs, at a maximum of two percent of Adjusted EBITDA.
-The total payout pursuant to the PSU plan for 2022, was calculated to be above the two percent of Adjusted EBITDA.
-Therefore it was necessary to roll-back the calculated payments to the level of the cap.
+The total payout pursuant to the PSU plan for 2023 was calculated to be below the two percent of Adjusted EBITDA.
+Therefore it was not necessary to roll-back the calculated payments to the level of the cap.
 This cap remains in place for future years, unless and until specifically removed or modified by the Compensation Committee, and is intended to avoid aberrational (excessive) awards that could be detrimental to the Company or its shareholders.